-In the G7S, the cabinet is asymmetrically braced to reduce standing waves inside the cabinet, as well as in the panels.
-The cavity is carefully sized and shaped to reduce internal standing waves to the frequencies that are not excited by the frequencies present in music.
+In the G7T, the cabinet is asymmetrically braced to reduce standing waves inside the cabinet, as well as in the panels.
+The cavity is carefully sized and shaped and filled to reduce internal standing waves to the frequencies that are not excited by the frequencies present in music.
 We learned this in the development of the Genesis Maestro.
 That has four woofers each in a different size and shape of cavity.

-3.8 Environmentally Conscious
+3.6 Environmentally Conscious

-The Genesis 7 Samba was designed and built with the present and future generations in mind.
+The Genesis 7-series was designed and built with the present and the future generations in mind.
 We tried to use environmentally sustainable materials wherever possible.